MariaAcevedo11/MadameFilms/README.md

-# MadameFilms
+# Madame Films

-**MadameFilms** is a web dashboard dedicated to celebrating films with female protagonist, the platform is around films led by women which deserve a dedicated space to be discovered, discussed, and celebrated.
+**Madame Films** is a web dashboard dedicated to celebrating films with female protagonist, the platform is around films led by women which deserve a dedicated space to be discovered, discussed, and celebrated.

-MadameFilms lets you explore a curated catalog of films, follow the careers of remarkable actresses, and engage with a community that shares your passion for female-driven storytelling.
+Madame Films lets you explore a curated catalog of films, follow the careers of remarkable actresses, and engage with a community that shares your passion for female-driven storytelling.

 ### Features